phuaky/clinicapp/README.md

 KY cant do
   1. can delete user from database but not patient's detail
   2. when edit user profile, data not preloaded into fields.
 Cannot submit update.
+  3. no idea why dropdown box can only work once. added top script and bottom script on application , which needs to be changed